RachelKennedy09/phone-book-sorting/README.md

-# -phone-book-sorting
+# phone-book-sorting
 CLI phone book app with class-based logic, file storage, and sorting

-Notes for me:
+# Dev notes:

-I used trello cards for management and step-by-step to organize how to do this project
+- I used trello cards for management and step-by-step to organize how to do this project

-I learned to not use nodemon (npm dev start) due to the loopholes in it for this exercise.
+- I learned to not use nodemon (npm dev start) due to the loopholes in it for this exercise.
 I learned to use npm run start instead.
+- Using classes instead of functions like the professor suggested